How Do We Write a Really Good Annual Fund Letter?

 Here are a few tips I’ve found helpful to stay focused on what’s important when writing that first draft:

-The best approach is to start by writing to one person.
+Start by conjuring up one special person.
 Why?
 Because a letter written to everyone is written to… no one.
 So we hone in.
 We stop thinking of our donors as a group, a “them” and begin a conversation with an individual.
 We invite one person to be a part of what makes our mission so relevant and imperative.
 One person.

 Choose a loyal and dedicated donor to visualize as you write.
 Go ahead!
-Conjure that person in your mind and write to him or her.
+Look at a photo if it helps.
+Write to them.
 Let this prime your creative pump.
+And since you are going to create that specific donor’s letter anyway, so why not let it get you started?

 Here’s the general movement of it: